Eighonet/parking-research/README.md

 └───[DATASET_NAME]_annotation_classes
 ```

-Strutcture of the directories are described above in the `Data` section.
+The structure of the included directories is described above in the `Data` section.

 # Contact us